Breast Reduction

 Breast reduction surgery refers to the restructuring of breasts for aesthetic and/or functional purposes.
 In this procedure, the skin and tissue of the breast are repositioned and/or removed to reduce breast size.
 This procedure is capable of helping resolve issues such as back or shoulder pain, chafing or even more severe conditions, such as difficulty exercising, due to overly large breasts.
 Additionally, it may serve to help many patients feel more confident about their bodies if they have been feeling self-conscious about their breast size.
 The surgery can be done in a few different ways (see below for an in-depth explanation of the surgical strategies Dr Milovic offers).

-What Are the Potential Risks and Benefits of Breast Reduction Surgery?
+What Are the Potential Benefits of Breast Reduction Surgery?

 Breast reduction surgery has the potential to make many patients’ lives easier.
-The possible advantages of this procedure include:
+The possible advantages of breast reduction surgery include:

 In addition, breast reduction can sometimes provide a “lifting” effect.
 However, a breast lift is an entirely different surgery, and the two are not interchangeable.